Faith & Nonprofit

 Why do churches need key person insurance on pastors?

-A senior pastor's departure or death often results in a 20-40% decline in giving and attendance.
-Key person insurance provides financial stability during the search for a new pastor, which can take 12-24 months.
+A senior pastor's departure or death often results in a 20-40% decline in giving and attendance as congregants adjust to new leadership.
+Key person insurance provides financial stability during the pastoral search process, which can take 12-24 months for a thorough, prayerful search.
+The proceeds can fund interim pastoral leadership, maintain staff compensation, service facility debt, and provide the breathing room needed for the congregation to identify the right successor without financial pressure forcing hasty decisions.

 How can life insurance benefit church staff retention?

-Executive bonus plans (Section 162) using cash value life insurance provide tax-advantaged benefits that supplement pastoral compensation, helping Tennessee churches compete for talent among the many ministries headquartered in the state.
+Executive bonus plans under Section 162 using cash value life insurance provide tax-advantaged benefits that supplement pastoral compensation, helping Tennessee churches compete for talent among the many ministries headquartered in the state.
+These arrangements allow the church to provide a meaningful benefit within budget constraints while giving the pastor a personally owned life insurance policy with growing cash value.
+For long-serving pastors approaching retirement, these plans can provide supplemental retirement income through policy loans or withdrawals from accumulated cash values.

 What coverage do churches need for building campaigns?

 Churches with facility mortgages should carry term life insurance on key leaders whose departure would affect the congregation's ability to service debt.
-Coverage should match outstanding mortgage obligations.
+Coverage should match outstanding mortgage obligations, which may total millions for churches with recent building campaigns or multi-campus expansions.
+Additionally, churches engaged in active capital campaigns should consider coverage that addresses the risk of pledges going unfulfilled if a pastoral transition causes donor confidence to waver during the multi-year fundraising commitment period.

 Protect Your Church/Ministry Business